MrBananaLord/dice-calculator/README.md

 You can have automatic compiling if you want.
 Just run `bundle exec guard`
 ### Running unit tests
 Visit `localhost:8080/tests.html` after starting the server.
-## TODO's
-- add dice rolls to character page
-- add dice rolls to other pages
-- add dice roll calculator
-- no idea #shrug

-### Convert any string into equasion
-given any string try to convert it to tokens and calculate the result

-### Use tokens instead of strings when using calculator
-don't parse the string on flu, byt use tokens instead

-### Allow merging d with any number, but if there is special roll (mark d? as special) then append numbers until there is another token (non Numeral)